CT 66

 On Jan.
 1, 1941, Route 14 between Woodbury and Willimantic was renamed US 6A, to encourage its use as an alternate cross-state route.
 This was one of several US 6A's that existed up to the 1960s.

 In 1965, the Highway Department announced plans to decommission US 6A, for "the convenience of the motoring public and to connect Route 2 to I-84."
 The portion from US 6 in Woodbury to I-84 in Waterbury would become Route 64.
 The portion from I-84 in Southington to US 6 in Columbia would become Route 66.
-These changes took place in 1967.
+These changes took place on July 26, 1967.

 Much of today's Interstate 691 opened to traffic as part of Route 66.
 A segment leading easterly from US 5, across I-91, and ending in Middlefield, opened in 1966.
 (The portion east of I-91 remains part of Route 66.)
 A segment from old Route 66 (today's Route 322) to US 5 opened on Aug.
 30, 1971.
 Officially, the state applied the I-691 number to the freeway (both completed and uncompleted parts) from I-84 to I-91 in 1976; but I-691 was not signposted until the freeway was completed in 1987.